Young Adults Books: 6 Novels to Read This Summer

 June 30, 2019

-Young adults books are a genre of fiction that is geared towards 12-18-years old.
-Not because the material isn’t challenging but because usually, the protagonist’s age in the story is between 12-18-years old.
-This makes the novel or novella relateable (and perfect) for the age group.
-As a young adult, it can be challenging to get back into reading.
-After loads of reading assignments in school and consistently being told what to read, it can be hard to identify what books you want to read for yourself.
+Young adult books are a genre of fiction that is geared towards 12-18-years old.
+Why?
+Usually, the protagonist’s age in the story is between 12-18-years old.
+This makes the novel or novella relatable (and perfect) for the age group.
+For young adults, it can be challenging to get back into reading.
+School assigned reading can zap a student’s desire to read for pleasure.
 We know this struggle all too well.
 That’s why we compiled a list of 6 books that are hot this summer and will rekindle your love for reading and help you explore different authors and genres.

 And for those that are rushing to get through summer reading, check out this article on how you can read up to six books in a week (seriously)!

 6 Young Adults Books to Read